juanworkph/juanwork-frontend/juanwork-frontend-implementation-plan.md

 11. Use modern ES6+ features where appropriate.
 12. Structure code for readability and maintainability.
 13. Strive for clarity and simplicity in your code.
+14. Avoid executing “pnpm run build” every new changes, only do it if it's necessary.

 Before writing code: